Is air sealing worth it? Definitely. Air sealing your house can save you money and create a healthier, more comfortable home. Here’s why.

 - What does air sealing a house cost?

 - What air sealing techniques do professionals use?

 - Can you air seal your house yourself?

 - How to get air sealing at no upfront cost

 - Open gaps and seams, called air leaks, allow cold or warm air from outside to enter your home through window frames, exterior doors, uninsulated rim joists, your attic, and more.
 Air sealing fixes this issue.

 - Along with insulation, air sealing is one of the most important things you can do to improve your home’s comfort, health, and energy efficiency—but it’s often overlooked by both homeowners and even some contractors.

 - Whole-home air sealing is more than just caulking in your attic.
 Home professionals use specialized blower door tests, sealants, foam gaskets, and more to close up open gaps and seams in your home.
 It’s science!

 What is air sealing?

-Why would homeowners want to air seal their home?
-Especially alongside upgrading insulation?
+Why would you need to air seal your home?